Kunhao18/Calligraphy-Stroke-Order-Teaching-System/README.md

 ### 3 Guide

 run the `main.py`
-> The system will read the database and calculate the label image encoding when it starts up, you need to wait a few seconds.
+> The system will read the database and encoding the label image when it starts up, you need to wait a few seconds.

 upload the character image to be recognized.